 In his next novel, Dr No, Fleming included a whole chapter in which Bond was introduced by M to the armourer, Major Boothroyd.
 He confiscated Bond’s Beretta – “Ladies’ gun, sir” – for a Walther PPK, with the Smith & Wesson Centennial Airweight .38 revolver as back up.
 A new holster was also recommended, and all was based closely on Geoffrey Boothroyd’s advice.
-Daniel Craig still uses the Walther PPK to this day.
+Even Daniel Craig still used the Walther PPK.

 Oddly the character Q never appeared in Fleming’s novels; he only referred to Q Branch, suppliers of gadgets.
 Major Boothroyd appeared just the once, and it wasn’t clear he was from Q Branch either.

 Boothroyd himself became firearms consultant for Dr No, the first Bond movie, and also advised on such matters as how to set an ocean on fire – no doubt his work at ICI came in handy.
 Peter Dawson played Major Boothroyd in the movie version of the above scene from Dr No.

 It was only in the second movie, From Russia with Love, that Major Boothroyd also became known as Q, and was played famously by Desmond Llewellyn, in that movie and for the subsequent 36 years.